 Haweswater Aqueduct Resilience Programme (HARP)

 The existing Haweswater Aqueduct pipeline has successfully served 2.5 million people in Cumbria, Lancashire and Greater Manchester since 1955.
-However, time has taken its toll on the pipeline and this project is needed to minimise water disruptions and maintain the high quality of the area ́s drinking water.
+However, time has taken its toll on the pipeline and this project is needed to minimise water disruptions and maintain high quality drinking water.
 HARP, delivered via Ofwat’s Direct Procurement for Customers approach required a Competitively Appointed Provider (CAP) to Design, Build, Finance and Maintain this major water resilience supply project.
 The HARP project will provide long term resilience and security of water supplies along 109km pipeline from the Haweswater Reservoir in the Lake District to the Manchester and Pennine region.

-Webid worked collaboratively with the client to provide a winning PQQ; this involved coordination with various JV partners and consolidation to write responses with evidence from case studies completed around the world.
+WeBid worked collaboratively with the client to provide a winning PQQ; this involved coordination with various JV partners and consolidation to write responses with evidence from case studies completed around the world.
 We have been engaged for the next stage of this bid and are working closely with the client to secure this challenging, 25-year major project with a well-considered, bespoke, outstanding quality ITT submission.

-Value
+Icon Value

-Value
+Tender Value

 Key Features